cakecable/Find-the-Sauce/README.md

 ## 🧑‍💻 Developers

 **@cakecable** and **@xt0mic** are the creative minds behind Find The Sauce.
-With a passion for game development and narrative design, they we're committed to delivering a memorable gaming experience.
+With a passion for game development and narrative design, we are committed to delivering a memorable gaming experience.